RuhaabS/dolby-devops-ruhaab_sheikh/README.md

 Scan functions can be fairly slow and take time to sequentially read each individual entry.
 To combat this, I would add a Global Secondary Index to allow me to run a query function instead which is much quicker in comparison.

+Furthermore, having two separate loops adds to the processing time of the script.
+Instead, I would attempt to combine both of their functionalities into a single loop to reduce processing and improve overall efficiency.